West Coast Wetsuit Guide: Pacific Northwest

 Final Thoughts

-Preparing for land activities in the North West is much harder than preparing for a surf session in the same region.
+Preparing for land activities in the Pacific Northwest is much harder than preparing for a surf session in the same region.
 While a single day in the PNW can feature rain, hail, snow, and sunshine on land, the ocean will remain the same old frigid cold throughout.
 Therefore having a quality hooded 5mm with 5mm boots and a set of 1.5-5mm gloves on hand will allow you to tackle any run of swell in every season in the North West.

 Based in Seaside, Oregon, Cleanline Surf has been the go-to surf shop in the PNW for over 4 decades.
 We use the gear we sell and are happy to offer surf gear recommendations for Northern California, Oregon, Washington, and beyond.